-on wheel-type agricultural and industrial tractors, they shall meet the requirements of Society of Automotive Engineers Standard J168 (July 1970), Protective Enclosures, Test Procedures, and Performance Requirements.
+(5) If protective enclosures are used on wheel-type agricultural and industrial tractors, they shall meet the requirements of Society of Automotive Engineers Standard J168 (July 1970), Protective Enclosures, Test Procedures, and Performance Requirements.
 This standard appears in the 1971 SAE Handbook and may be examined in each Regional Office of the Occupational Safety and Health Administration.

 (b) Applicability.
 The requirements of this section apply to wheel-type agricultural tractors used in construction work and to wheel-type industrial tractors used in construction work.
-See paragraph (j) of this section for definitions of agricultural tractors and industrial tractors.
+See paragraph (j) of this section for definitions of agricultural tractors and industrial tractors

 (c) Performance requirements.
-(1) Either a laboratory test or a field test is required in order to determine the performance requirements set forth in subdivision (1) of this subparagraph.
+(1) Either a laboratory test or a field test is required in order to determine the performance requirements set forth in paragraph (c) (1) of this section.